Agricultural Literacy Curriculum Matrix

 Students will plant seeds and make considerations on which conditions affect plant growth.
 They will design and conduct experiments using a problem-solving process and compare and contrast to understand the parameters which influence the health and growth of living things.

-- Handout A--Magic Beans Problem Solving--one per student
+- Handout A: Magic Beans Problem Solving, 1 per student

 - Potting Mix

 - 4" or 6" pots

 - Optional: Jack and the Beanstalk by Ann Keay Beneduce